Classical Harmonic Oscillator#

 Energy of the harmonic oscillator#

-This means the steeper the potential the higher the force and minus sign indicates that force is restoring the equilibrium position.
-The potential energy can be obtained by integrating:
+This means the steeper the potential the higher the force and minus sign indicates that force is restoring system to its equilibrium position.

 The total energy consisting of kinetic and potential enregies will be used to obtain Schordinger equation.